-- a. the TSP is certified against ETSI EN 319 411-2 in accordance with the ETSI EN 319 403 scheme.
-This demonstrates that the TSP satisfies ETSI EN 319 411-2.
-In addition, the report has to state that the TSP fulfils the additional requirements under the Electronic Signatures decree. - b.
-If the TSP wishes to issue non-qualified, server and/or website certificates within PKIoverheid, it has to be certified against ETSI EN 319 411-1, in accordance with the ETSI EN 319 403 scheme.
-See the appropriate PoR part for the application of specific policy identifiers. - 2. by means of an unqualified audit opinion, the TSP demonstrates that it fulfils the PKIo requirements.
-An unqualified audit opinion is required, as certification schemes do not exist for testing against the PKIo requirements; - 3. only in the case of PKIoverheid EV SSL certificates, contrary to the provisions under 2.2.1-1b, the TSP may undergo a WebTrust for Certification Authorities Extended Validation audit. - 4. the TSP is registered with the ACM.
+- 1. If the TSP wishes to issue non-qualified, server and/or website certificates within PKIoverheid, it has to be certified against ETSI EN 319 411-1, in accordance with the ETSI EN 319 403 scheme.
+See the appropriate PoR part for the application of specific policy identifiers. - 2. by means of an unqualified audit opinion, the TSP demonstrates that it fulfils the PKIo requirements and the requirements from regulation 910/2014 (eIDAS).
+An unqualified audit opinion is required, as certification schemes do not exist for testing against the PKIo and legal requirements; - 3. only in the case of PKIoverheid EV SSL certificates, contrary to the provisions under 2.2.1-1, the TSP may undergo a WebTrust for Certification Authorities Extended Validation audit.